 - Proficiency in Microsoft PowerPoint, Word, Outlook, and Excel; Salesforce experience is a plus.

 - Ability to work as part of a team and perform under deadline pressure.

 - Bachelor’s degree required, preferably in economics, business or international relations.

-The Milken Institute offers an excellent benefits package including medical/dental, LTD, Life, Flex Spending Program, 403(b) tax-deferred retirement savings plan, and company gym.
+The Milken Institute offers an excellent benefit package including medical/dental, LTD, Life, Flex Spending Program, 403(b) tax-deferred retirement savings plan, and company gym.
 E.O.E.

 Only applicants meeting minimum qualifications for the position will be considered.
 Successful completion of a background check is required for employment in this position.
 No phone calls, please.